uw-biorobotics/IKBT/README.md

 Solutions are fully symbolic and are output as LaTex, Python, and C++.

 # Current News
-## Sept 2021
+## Sept 2021  Version 2.0
 At long last the 3-way sum of angles feature is upgraded to python3 and merged into main branch.
 All tests are passing, UR5 and Puma both solve all unknowns.
-USE THIS BRANCH.
+USE MAIN BRANCH.

 ## July 2021
 Unit test programs were broken for python3.
 This is now fixed.
 Test programs work and all pass.